dhruvpatelgeek/eq-works-interview/ws-product-golang/README.md

 #### TESTING

-if you dont have you own testing suite
+if you dont have your own testing suite

 you can run